Vidiled/Rowizer/README.md

 > [!WARNING]
 > Rowizer is designed for (big) TV screens.
 The best result is achieved when using a 50 inch or lager 4K screen.

-### Use in production
-You are very welcome to use Rowizer using our Github-pages.
-Bear in mind that things can change at any moment - we are not responsible for any breaking changes.
-We recommend creating your own fork and using Github pages.

 ## URL Parameters
 |Parameter| Example value              | required           | Description                                                                                                                                                                                                                                                                                                                                                                                |